 How Do Credit Cards Work?

 Credit cards are a seemingly inseparable part of modern life.
 They enable us to save time which would otherwise be spent walking to the nearest ATM or running home because we forgot to put enough cash in our wallet in the morning.
 They enable us to keep a better track of how much money we spend, and on what.
-And yes, they also help banks and other lending institutions decide how much of a loan risk you might be – and that has considerable impact on loan and mortgage negotiations, credit card charge limits, and even on whether you will be considered to be eligible for a mortgage to begin with.
+Yes, they also help banks and other lending institutions decide how much of a loan risk you might be – and that has considerable impact on loan and mortgage negotiations, credit card charge limits, and even on whether you will be considered to be eligible for a mortgage to begin with.
+So how do credit cards work?

 Are you ready to increase your knowledge?
 Good, let’s get started.